 The Board of Directors has established a remuneration committee.
 The committee's tasks include preparing the Board of Directors' decision to propose guidelines for executive remuneration.
 The Board of Directors shall prepare a proposal for new guidelines at least every fourth year and submit it to the AGM.
 The guidelines shall be in force until new guidelines are adopted by the general meeting.
-The remuneration committee shall also monitor and evaluate programs for variable remuneration for the executive management, the application of the guidelines for executive remuneration as well as the current remuneration structures and compensation levels in the Company.
-The members of the remuneration committee are independent of the Company and its executive management.
-The CEO and other members of the executive management do not participate in the Board of Directors' processing of and resolutions regarding remuneration-related matters in so far as they are affected by such matters.
+The remuneration committee shall also monitor and evaluate programs for variable remuneration for the executive -management, the application of the guidelines for executive remuneration as well as the current remuneration structures and compensation levels in the Company.
+The members of the remuneration committee are independent of the -Company and its executive management.